The Color of Children's Literature

 Twitter @veerahira and Instagram @veerawrites

-Cheryl Willis Hudson, Editorial Director of Just Us Books, Inc.
+Cheryl Willis Hudson, publisher & editorial director of Just Us Books, Inc.

 Cheryl Willis Hudson is editorial director of Just Us Books, Inc., an independent publishing company that focuses on Black interest books for children and young adults.
 She and her husband Wade Hudson, founded Just Us Books in 1988 to address the need for more African American children’s books in the market place.
 The Hudsons are also partners, with their children Katura and Stephan, in Hudson Publishing LLC, which recently founded Marimba Books, a new multicultural children's book imprint dedicated to publishing titles that reflect our country’s diversity.
 Ms. Hudson is also a children's book author.
 In 2003, she was inducted into the International Literary Hall of Fame for Writers of African Descent.
 She is a frequent speaker on the topic of diversity in literature and has served as an parenting expert for ClubMom.
 She is also a member of PEN America’s Children Book Committee.